vectordotdev/vector/website/content/en/docs/setup/going-to-prod/sizing.md

 Not all connections are equal; some connections produce much more data making it difficult to evenly load balance traffic across your aggregators.
 To mitigate this, we recommend the following best practices:

 - Use a protocol that allows for even load balancing, such as an HTTP-based protocol.
-Avoid plain TCP or UDP connections for the same reasons.
+Avoid plain TCP connections for the same reasons.
 - Distribute data across multiple connections for easier load balancing.
 - Ensure your Vector instances are large enough to handle your highest volume connection to take full advantage of vertical scaling.
 - Avoid stateful transformation in aggregators (i.e., the `aggregate` transform), when possible, so that you can use a more fair balancing algorithm.